luraess/parallel-gpu-workshop-JuliaCon21/README.md

 <br>
 </details>

 > 👉 **Note: This workshop was developed and tested on Julia v1.6.
 It should work with any Julia version ≥v1.6**.
-The install configuration were tested on a MacBook Pro running macOS 10.15.7, a Linux GPU server running Ubuntu 20.04 LTS and a Linux GPU server running CentOS 8.
+The install configurations were tested on a MacBook Pro running macOS 10.15.7, a Linux GPU server running Ubuntu 20.04 LTS and a Linux GPU server running CentOS 8.

 # Workshop material